Click on the logo above to access our Facebook page, then click the

 The current police contract ends Dec.
 31, with an arbitrator set to listen to both sides in January.

-Zoning hearing board to deliberate before ruling on VFW's gun range
+Zoning board rules VFW's gun

 Neighbors of the Stone Quarry Road post have complained about noise from the range, with those complaints becoming more frequent as range activity has increased in recent years.